Spanish flu: Deadly second wave of late 1918

-From Europe, the second wave swept through Russia in a southwest–northeast diagonal front, as well as being brought to Arkhangelsk by the North Russia intervention, and then spread throughout Asia following the Russian Civil War and the Trans-Siberian railway, reaching Iran (where it spread through the holy city of Mashhad), and then later India in September, as well as China and Japan in October.
+From Europe, the second wave swept through Russia in a southwest–northeast diagonal front, as well as being brought to Arkhangelsk by the North Russia intervention, and then spread throughout Asia following the Russian Civil War and the Trans-Siberian railway, reaching Iran (where it spread through Mashhad), and then India in September and China and Japan in October.
 The celebrations of the Armistice of 11 November 1918 also caused outbreaks in Lima and Nairobi, but by December the wave was mostly over.

 The second wave of the 1918 pandemic was much more deadly than the first.
 The first wave had resembled typical flu epidemics; those most at risk were the sick and elderly, while younger, healthier people recovered easily.
 October 1918 was the month with the highest fatality rate of the whole pandemic.
 In the United States, ~292,000 deaths were reported between September–December 1918, compared to ~26,000 during the same time period in 1915.
 The Netherlands reported over 40,000 deaths from influenza and acute respiratory disease.
 Bombay reported ~15,000 deaths in a population of 1.1 million.
-The 1918 flu pandemic in India was especially deadly, with an estimated 12.5–20 million deaths in the last quarter of 1918 alone.
+The 1918 flu pandemic in India was especially deadly, as Historian David Arnold estimates at least 12 million dead, about 5% of the population.